AlexFreik/hashnode-blog/cl654agkq05ki0ynv3tp6bk3v.md

            volumes:
                - .:/code
       ```
-5. Run `$ docker-compose up`.
+5. Run `$ docker-compose up` after build is finished.
-   When you have your Linux container running, you can connect to it.
-6. Connect to the container via
-    `$ docker exec -it linux-container bash`
+6. Connect to the container via `$ docker exec -it linux-container bash`

 You are ready to go!
 Your code will be in the `/code/` folder.
 You can edit it inside a docker container and
 changes will be seen in the host and vice versa because it is a "shared folder".